isabella232/E4K/docs/IoTEdge SPIFFE Server.md

 ```
 ### Response Body
 ```
 {
+    "entries" : [
+        {
           "id" : "string: Hash of the entry.
 Important if product is scaled horizontally.
+Replicas need to generate the same key", "iot_hub_id" : { (Optional)
+            "iot_hub_hostname" : "string: IoTHub hostname",
+            "device_id" : "string: device id",
+            "module_id" : "string: module id"
+          }
-Replicas need to generate the same key", "spiffe_id" : "string: The SPIFFE ID of the identity described by this entry."
+          "spiffe_id" : "string: The SPIFFE ID of the identity described by this entry."
           "parent_id" : "optional string: who the entry is delegated to.
 If none, node selector must be used."
-    "selectors" : ["string: selector1", "string: selector2", "...]
+          "selectors" : ["string: selector1", "string: selector2", "...],
+          "admin" : "bool: Admin workload",
+          "expires_at" : "int64: seconds since Unix epoch, when the entry expires", "dns_names" : ["string: used for crafting certificate"], "revision_number" : "int64: version number of the entrie, bump when updated", "store_svid" : "bool: Determines if the issued identity is exportable to a store" },
+        ...
+    ]
 }
 ```
 ---